matthewbayne19/Recipe-Discovery-Platform/SUBMISSION.md

 ---

-## Step 1: Accept the Invitation
-1. **Check Your Email**:
-   - You’ve been invited as a collaborator to the private repo: `https://github.com/developer-tii/recipe-discovery-challenge`.
-   - Look for an email from GitHub titled “Invitation to collaborate on yourusername/recipe-discovery-challenge.”
-2. **Accept the Invite**:
-   - Click the link in the email, sign into GitHub, and accept the invitation.
-   - You’ll gain read access to the repo.

----

-## Step 2: Clone the Repository Locally
+## Step 1: Clone the Repository Locally
 You’ll need to download the challenge files to your computer.

 1. **Get the Clone URL**: